saguilarDevel/schc-sigfox/fragmentation_examples/new_fragment_formats.md

             Figure 21: All-1 SCHC message format with last tile
 ```
-   As per [RFC8724] the All-1 MUST be distinguishable from the a SCHC
+   As per [RFC8724] the All-1 must be distinguishable from the a SCHC
    Sender-Abort message (with same Rule ID, M and N values).
 The All-1
-   MAY have the last tile of the SCHC Packet, that MUST be of at least
+   MUST have the last tile of the SCHC Packet, that MUST be of at least
    1 byte.
-   Therefore, the All-1 message size ranges from 3 bytes (without any tile), to 12 bytes (with a 9-byte tile).
 The SCHC Sender-Abort message header size is of 2 byte, with
    no padding bits.

    For the All-1 message to be distinguishable from the Sender-Abort